dschuurman/pi-lights/README.md

 ## Imortant Security Notes

-This progam currently uses the [flask](https://palletsprojects.com/p/flask/) web framework to provide a convenient web interface for status and control.
+This program currently uses the [flask](https://palletsprojects.com/p/flask/) web framework to provide a convenient web interface for status and control.
 Note that this code uses Flask’s built-in development server which is [not designed to be particularly efficient, stable, or secure](https://flask.palletsprojects.com/en/master/server/).
 If you do use it, your host *must be running on a secure local network* since the flask web pages are open, unencrypted, and not particularly secure.

+Furthermore, flask and the timer object *operate in separate threads with shared access to state variables without using a mutex or synchronization*.
+This is not ideal nor is it considered good practice.

+The web interface is convenient for initial testing and setup.
+However, due to the security and synchronization concerns described above, it should later be disabled.
-The web interface can be useful for inital testing, and then later disabled.
-The `pi-lights.conf` configuration file includes an option to enable or disable the web interface.
+The `pi-lights.conf` file includes an option to easily enable or disable the web interface.